 When you set your goal, set a goal that you WANT, not a goal that you think you can do – Go Big.
 Making $200 payments each month might be what you think you afford, but it is not setting you up to Go Big.
 Saying I want to pay off my student loans in 12 months – over $2,000/mo! – is Going Big.

-Setting a goal tells you where you are today, and where you plan to go tomorrow.
+There’s no single best way to pay off student loans – everyone has to find their own path.
+But setting a goal tells you where you are today, and where you plan to go tomorrow.
 Without one, you are wandering the road of life with a backpack full of debt, and each step gets heavier and heavier with no end in sight.

 #3.
 Plan and Budget(s are Sexy)